dbrugne/donut/README.md

 **Other**
 - [ ] @todo review

 ## Release 3

-**Discussion history**
-- Room/onetoone history step 2
+**History**
 - [ ] Store discussion message in localstorage
 - [ ] Limit localstorage to n last event [/room]
 - [ ] Message history on arrow up/down based on localstorage
 - [ ] Add [Skype link|autoloader] to load more history on scroll top
 - [ ] No history retrieving in open/join, display only (already in DOM or localstorage) history
 - [ ] Add a cleanup method that empty .messages periodically to avoid memory leak

+**Search**
+- [ ] Add pagination with limit of results
+- Avoid noise queries
+  - [ ] Set a setInterval and clearInterval tracker on 150ms
+  - [ ] Test also that previous request has return (more than) one result if i just added a letter on the right of my request

 **Chat**
 - [ ] Room ops drawer for owner